ShashankVenkatramani/ShashankVenkatramani.github.io/_pages/about.md

 Prev. worked Autonomous Vehicle Laboratory @ UC San Diego | Amazon | General Atomics

-Expertise in Machine Learning, Systems Design, AWS
+Expertise in Machine Learning, Systems Design, AWS.
+Love anything that is an API call away.

-Can become a novice in just about anything else tech stack related with enough time (except quantum computing... those papers are a hardread...)

 I love to learn and play with things - if you are building or researching something cool that you want to share, shoot me an email!!